 inside WSL to start the ci-daemon.

+The ci-daemon needs to run in the background while working in VS Code.
 Running the ci-daemon as root is not recommended since it can lead to problems when VS Code tries to connect to it.
 Furthermore, it is a good security practice to run software with the least privilege.

 Select "Open Folder in WSL".